 This is evidence that subjects are learning they are better off offering a guarantee than not.
-Returning to Table 2, we see that in the Optional condition the amount passed is significantly higher with a guarantee, and that this difference increases by the latter half of the game.
+Returning to Table 2, we see that in the Optional condition, the amount passed is significantly higher with a guarantee, and that this difference increases by the latter half of the game.
 But does the offer of a guarantee really matter to the returns?
 Table 3 shows that those offering guarantees more often average significantly higher return ratio than those who tend not to offer guarantees.
 Thus, those offering guarantees are both treated better by buyers, and respond more generously as sellers.
-Table 5 shows that sellers (player 2s) who offer guarantees make almost 30% more than those who don't.
-Over the last 5 rounds the gap is almost 75%.
+Table 5 shows that sellers (player 2s) who offer guarantees make almost 30 percent more than those who don't.
+Over the last 5 rounds the gap is almost 75 percent.
 Both of these differences are significant.20

 It is interesting to compare the Optional condition to the Satisfaction Guaranteed condition.
-Return to Table 5 and compare the earnings for Satisfaction under to the earnings for Optional under Guarantee Offered.
+Return to Table 5 and compare the earnings for Satisfaction to the earnings for Optional under Guarantee Offered.
 These numbers are very similar for both players 1 and 2.
 This is a curious juxtaposition with the finding discussed in the prior paragraph.
 The fact that not all people are offering guarantees might suggest that the "cheats" are revealing themselves, leaving a population of more trustworthy people among those who offer guarantees.
 This appears to not be precisely true-those who offer the guarantee are not more trustworthy than their counterparts in Satisfaction, but those who do not offer the guarantee are less trustworthy.

-The similarities between Satisfaction and Optional conditions can be seen by comparing Figure 3 below with Figure 2b above.
-These both show the last five rounds of play.
-The similarity in the patterns is striking.21 Removing those interactions in which the guarantee was not offered, marked by the shaded circles in Figure 3 makes the comparison even more precise.
-This will be a difference with the next game.
+The similarities between Satisfaction and Optional conditions can be seen by comparing Figure 3 with Figure 2, panel B. These both show the last five rounds of play.
+The similarity in the patterns is striking.21 Removing those interactions in which the guarantee was not offered, marked by the shaded circles in Figure 3